Martuka/speech-to-text/README.md

 ---
 1. Ensure you have `gcloud` set up and that you have created and activated a service account.
 Follow the [Quickstart](https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries) guide to set it up and get your credential key.
 You will need a credit card.
 The first hour is free, then it's around 1.44$ per hour.
-Keep in mind that the first time you use Google API, you get 300$ of free credits and one year to spend it.
+Keep in mind that the first time you use Google API, you can get 300$ of free credits and one year to spend it.
+Don't miss this opportunity if you create a Google API project.
 Once you have downloaded your credential key (a .json file), you will need to set the `GOOGLE_APPLICATION_CREDENTIALS` variable to the path to the file.
 You could set it in your .bashrc file, but then if you were to use multiple Google API paid service, it could conflict.
 A simple solution could be to set it in your python